Daniil193/ner_training_on_transformers/README.md

-## This is example of NER, based on your own dataset with transformer library.
+## This is example of NER, based on your own dataset with transformers library.

 ###### Project was run on Ubuntu 20.04 and Python3.8